 Affiliations are held with a variety of professional associations including the Graduate Management Association and Australian Institute of Company Directors (FAICD).
 Fran was previously a member of Convocation Council from 2010-2014 and was re-elected in 2018.
 Fran was also President of the UWA Historical Society from 2012-2014 and from 2017-2020.

-Mr Ric Stern
+• Mr Ric Stern

-Council Member (2022) 2025
+Ric SternCouncil Member (2022) 2025

 I am originally from New York, and immigrated to Perth in 1982.
-I’ve had a dual career path for most of my adult life with 46 years in senior management and 55 years in Show Business.
-My first senior position was as Operations Coordinator for the S.E.
+I’ve had a dual career path for most of my adult life with 46 years in senior management and 57 years in Show Business.
+My first senior management position was as Operations Coordinator for the S.E.
 Sector of Pan American World Airways in Miami, Florida.

-Winthrop Professor Marc Tennant
+• Winthrop Professor Marc Tennant AM

-Council Member (2019) 2025
+Marc TennantCouncil Member (2019) 2025

 With a lifetime commitment to UWA, having been a student here in the 1980's and then an academic for nearly three decades, Marc has experienced substantial changes within the University over that time.

-Marc has been an employee at all levels of academia; having experienced life as a casual staff member right through to now, as a senior professor.
+Marc has been an employee at all levels of academia; having experienced life as a casual staff member right through to now, as a Senior Professor.
 He is committed to the long haul with UWA, and over his lifetime has always been focused on its goals and values.